-My research agenda is situated at the cross-section of comparative public policy and comparative politics.
-It engages critically with studies of the role of interest groups, political institutions, and transnational advocacy in the public policy process.
+My research agenda is situated at the cross-section of political participation and comparative public policy.
+It engages critically with studies of the role of interest organisations (such as political parties, interest groups, or NGOs), political institutions, and transnational advocacy in the public policy process.
 To date, I have investigated the dynamics of political agenda-setting by citizen groups in online and offline public spheres in the context of competitive authoritarian regimes.

 I draw on concepts and measures from agenda-setting theory to ask questions about the life cycle of policy issues in comparative perspective across different regime types.
 My approach is novel in using attention as a metric to track policy issues through different arenas.
 It not only provides a unified framework that makes democracies and non-democracies comparable, but also significantly broadens the empirical scope of agenda-setting studies beyond the usual setting of affluent OECD democracies.

 Within this broader research agenda, I actively pursue three inter-related topics: (i) how advocacy organizations try to influence the public policy process, and to what effect; (ii) how citizens engage with advocacy groups and other interest organizations online and offline; and (iii) electoral integrity as a cross-cutting public interest issue on which interest organisations mobilise.

 Click below for more information on ongoing research projects, publications and conference presentations.